linkerd/website/README.md

 automatically and refreshes the page.

 The files in layouts/ are the HTML for the site (including layout/index.html for the front page.)
-These files are Go templates with a couple extra Hugo goodies thrown in.
+These files are Go templates with a couple of extra Hugo goodies thrown in.
 See [the hugo documentation](http://gohugo.io/templates/overview/) for details.